Nasirul-Islam/programmers/README.md

 # Getting Started with Programmer.com

-This project was react and bootstrapped with [linkishere]
+This project was react and bootstrapped with [https://programmings.netlify.app/]

 # The advantage of this website